steelbreeze/state.js/doc/state.com.md

 An element within a state machine model that represents an invariant condition within the life of the state machine instance.

 States are one of the fundamental building blocks of the state machine model.
-Behaviour can be defined for both state entry and state exit.
+Behavior can be defined for both state entry and state exit.

 State extends the Vertex class and inherits its public interface.